mjmlbook/mastering-java-machine-learning/Chapter8/README.md

 ![NLP2](expt/FileReader_configure_dialog.png "Configure File Reader node")

-After the **File Reader** is configured, you scan execute the workflow incrementally to any node you wish and examine the intermediate outputs.
-To run any of the classification tasks to completion, you can execute the corresponding **Scorer** node.
+After the **File Reader** is configured, you can execute the workflow incrementally up to any node you wish and examine the intermediate outputs.
+To run any of the classification tasks to completion, simply execute the corresponding **Scorer** node.

 In the workflow below, note that the *Transformation* block uses **Binary Term Vector** node.
 Only the **Term Filtering** and **Document Vector** nodes need to be re-configured to use __Relative TF Vector__ or __Relative TF Vector with Threshold Filtering__.